Widow: Sexual violence

 In parts of Africa, such as Kenya, widows are viewed as impure and in need of cleansing.
 This often requires having sex with someone.
-Those refusing to be cleansed risk getting beaten by superstitious villagers, who may also harm the woman's children.
+Those refusing to be cleansed risk getting beaten by superstitious villagers, who may also harm the woman and her late husband's children.
 It is argued that this notion arose from the idea that if a husband dies, the woman may have performed witchcraft against him.

 Use of widows in harem has been recorded in Ancient Egypt, medieval Europe, and Islamic empires.

 Ritual killing

 Sati was a practice in South Asia where a woman would immolate herself upon her husband's death.
 These practices were outlawed in 1827 in British India and again in 1987 in independent India by the Sati Prevention Act, which made it illegal to support, glorify or attempt to commit sati.
-Support of sati, including coercing or forcing someone to commit sati, can be punished by death sentence or life imprisonment, while glorifying sati is punishable with one to seven years in prison.
+Support of sati, including coercing or forcing someone to commit sati, can be punished by the death sentence or life imprisonment, while glorifying sati is punishable with one to seven years in prison.

 The people of Fiji practised widow-strangling.
 When Fijians adopted Christianity, widow-strangling was abandoned.